FlightVin/Enhanced-xv6/REPORT.md

 In `scheduler` function in `proc.c`, created variables to track the process with highest priority(numerically lowest dynamic priority value) and its dynamic priority.
 Made an array `cases` with the case and tiebreakers when the highest priority process must be changed to the current process.
 Check if any of the entries in `cases` is true to update highest priority process.
 On finding the highest priority process, run it and increment `num_scheduled`.
 Since it is non preemptive, turn off yielding in `trap.c`.

+### Multilevel Feedback Queue
+Enable with : `make clean; make qemu SCHEDULER=MLFQ`
+**Exploitation of MLFQ by a process**: Since if a process exceeds its time slice it gets pushed to a lower queue but if voluntarily relinquishes control, it goes to the back of the same queue, a process can yield the CPU before its time slice expires to stay in the same queue, bypassing the deprioritasition.

 ## Analysis
 RR : Avg rtime 25, avg wtime 120
 FCFS :  Avg rtime 74, avg time 87